Warning! This degree has recently undergone a major change. Please refer to the transition arrangements for more

 - A minimum of 6 subjects at level 3

 The degree will normally be of three years duration for full-time students, but part-time students may take longer.

 Choose your subjects

 Current and new students enrolled in Macquarie OUA programs are exempt from completing Planet unit requirements for a period until 31 December 2019.

-Four of these seven open elective units must come from levels 2 or 3 units.
+Four of these seven open elective subjects must come from levels 2 or 3 subjects.
 The other three electives can come from any level.

 Students are eligible to register for this degree after successfully completing at least 2 subjects from the degree with a credit average, or passing four subjects from the degree.
 Registration is free for all students.
 If you are not eligible for CSP, please complete the non-CSP registration form (Application Form for Undergraduate Studies: Non-CSP and International Applicants).

 Once registered you will receive the degree structure that you must follow to achieve the qualification.